 As Trump kills the nuclear deal which is a hit with the American public, the media and Stormy Daniel’s lawyer rolled out a new Russia story.
 They claim a Russian oligarch might have repaid Michael Cohen the hush money he paid to Stormy.
-Avanatti provides no verification.
+Avenatti provides no verification.

 In fact, there is evidence it’s not true.

-Stormy’s attorney claimed in a tweet that “After significant investigation, we have discovered that Mr. Trump’s atty Mr. Cohen received approximately $500,000 in the mos. after the election from a company controlled by a Russian Oligarc with close ties to Mr. Putin.
+Stormy’s attorney claimed in a tweet that “After significant investigation, we have discovered that Mr. Trump’s atty Mr. Cohen received approximately $500,000 in the mos. after the election from a company controlled by a Russian Oligarch with close ties to Mr. Putin.
 These monies may have reimbursed the $130k payment.”

 The money came 75 days after the Stormy payment and that’s the evidence.
 Cohen’s lawyer Steve Ryan said the money wasn’t a payment.
 The company officials also say it’s now owned by Vekselberg.

 Michael Cohen did accept hundreds of thousands of dollars from various companies such as Novartis and AT&T after the election to provide insight into the new administration.
 Cohen accepted the money after he announced he was leaving the Trump administration and starting a consulting firm.
 That is commonplace and legal.
 Most D.C. lawyers would be imprisoned if it were illegal.